trvrb/refdown/README.md

 This is a simple Ruby library / command-line tool that scans a Markdown document for DOI links and creates a references section using the [CrossRef](http://search.labs.crossref.org/) API.
 Citations in Markdown should accomplish the following:

 * Make sense in the plain text context.
 This means not uglifying the text and being useful.
 * Be self contained to the Markdown document.
-I don't [pandoc's](http://johnmacfarlane.net/pandoc/) implementation for this reason.
+I don't like [pandoc's](http://johnmacfarlane.net/pandoc/) implementation for this reason.
 It forces storing and keeping up-to-date a separate `.bib` references file.
 * Easily compile to something submittable for publication.

 This library takes the following Markdown syntax and transforms it.